alanboy/stuff/blog/_posts/2019-04-27-mba-conference-2019.markdown

 ---
 layout: post
-title: "mba-conference-2019"
+title: "MBA conference 2019"
 date: 2019-04-27 08:11:00 -0800
 categories: mba-conference-2019
 ---

-Working on weekends
+Gaia Borgias (President)
+CoMotion

 Merill Lynch

-Matthew P MacMichael, Sr.
+Matthew P MacMichael, Sr.  Director
-Director

-Phil Scott
-Managing Director
+Phil Scott Managing Director
 monte carlo analysis.
 commodity business... its all about price.

-think about how you are adding value, if you can add value
+Think about how you are adding value, if you can add value...

-sucessful people:
+Sucessful people:
 * Sharing is critical.
-* work hard
+* Work hard
-* metrics: to list, what do you want to acomplish today, this week. measure.
+* Metrics: to-do list, what do you want to acomplish today, this week. measure.
-* Nice. really nice people, you want to hang out with them. sense of humar (not work : loner, jerk, ) people want to do business with people that they like
+* Nice.
+Really nice people, you want to hang out with them. sense of humar (not work : loner, jerk, ) people want to do business with people that they like

 Since 1950, stock has not gone significantly